 The good news (yes, there IS good news) is that diabesity can be prevented, but you may not hear about any of them from your doctor.
-Here are 7 secrets to preventing diabesity even doctors don’t know but have been proven in thousands of clinical studies.
+Here are 8secrets to preventing diabesity even doctors don’t know but have been proven in thousands of clinical studies.

-Though the media, government and most weight loss “experts” aren’t reporting it, research has proven obesity to be caused by dysregulated hormones.
-Insulin is the main culprit here, and it regulates the amount of fat you have.
-It is impossible to have any body fat without insulin; that’s how crucial this hormone is to your survival.
+Though the media, government, and most weight loss “experts” aren’t reporting it, research has proven obesity to be caused by dysregulated hormones.
+Insulin is the main culprit here.
+Insulin is a hormone produced by the pancreas that regulates blood glucose levels.
+It also regulates your level of body fat.
+In fact, it is impossible to have any body fat without insulin; that’s how crucial this hormone is to your survival.

 You’ve probably been on this dieting yo-yo quite a few times yourself, but have you ever wondered why this happens?
-It’s because your body has a setpoint it thinks you need to weigh – based on signals from your hormones.
+It’s because your body has a setpoint it thinks you need to weigh – based on signals from your gut, brain, and hormones.
+Your setpoint weight is the number on the scales that your weight tends to hover around, within a range of 10 to 15 pounds.
 Your body defends this setpoint at all costs, and it will fight every effort you take to be a different weight.